ultraJeff/containers-and-ocp-workshop/container-tools.md

          └─bash(ipc,mnt,net,pid,uts)
 ```

 There's no Podman process, which might be confusing.
-Let's explain this a bit.
+Lets explain this a bit.
 What many people don't know is that containers disconnect from Podman after they are started.
 Podman keeps track of metadata in `~/.local/share/containers` (`/var/lib/containers` is only used for containers started by root) which tracks which containers are created, running, and stopped (killed).
 The metadata that Podman tracks is what enables a `podman ps` command to work.

 In the case of Podman, containers disconnect from their parent processes so that they don't die when Podman exits.
 In the case of Docker and CRI-O which are daemons, containers disconnect from the parent process so that they don't die when the daemon is restarted.
 For Podman and CRI-O, there is utility which runs before runc called conmon (Container Monitor).
 The conmon utility disconnects the container from the engine by doing forking twice (called a double fork).
 That means, the execution chain looks something like this with Podman: